Skip to content

 RoleWhat They Can Do

-AdminFull access to everything — organization settings, locations, users, integrations, and all data.
+AdminFull access to everything — organization settings, facilities, users, integrations, and all data.

-ManagerCan manage inventory tasks and data at their assigned locations.
+ManagerManages labels and the knowledge base across the whole organization, can export inventory, and manages tasks at their assigned facilities.
 Has access to more features than a regular user but cannot add or remove team members.

-When you invite someone, you can assign them to specific store locations.
+When you invite someone, you can assign them to specific facilities.
 This controls which inventory and data they see when using FastQuery.
-For example, a store associate at your downtown location only needs to see that store’s information.
+For example, a store associate at your downtown facility only needs to see that store’s information.

 After receiving the invitation email, the new user simply: